passiv/snaptrade-sdks/sdks/ruby/docs/PortfolioManagementApi.md

   # config.api_key_prefix['PartnerTimestamp'] = 'Bearer'
 end

-api_instance = OpenapiClient::PortfolioManagementApi.new
+api_instance = SnapTrade::PortfolioManagementApi.new
 model_asset_class_id = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | The ID of the model asset class to update.
-model_asset_class_details = OpenapiClient::ModelAssetClassDetails.new # ModelAssetClassDetails | Use this endpoint change model asset class name and to add or remove a model asset class target. <br /><br /> * Only the model asset class name is required for the model asset class object. <br /> * Only the symbol id is required for the symbol object in the model asset class target object. <br /> * To remove all model asset class targets, set the model asset class target as an empty array
+model_asset_class_details = SnapTrade::ModelAssetClassDetails.new # ModelAssetClassDetails | Use this endpoint change model asset class name and to add or remove a model asset class target. <br /><br /> * Only the model asset class name is required for the model asset class object. <br /> * Only the symbol id is required for the symbol object in the model asset class target object. <br /> * To remove all model asset class targets, set the model asset class target as an empty array

 begin
   # Updates model asset class objects
   api_instance.update_asset_class(model_asset_class_id, model_asset_class_details)
-rescue OpenapiClient::ApiError => e
+rescue SnapTrade::ApiError => e
   puts "Error when calling PortfolioManagementApi->update_asset_class: #{e}" end
 ```